of plugs and sockets

 |Cooper Industries.
 Charles and

-Cooper opened in 1833 an iron foundry, named C&G Cooper Co.
+Cooper opened in 1833 an iron foundry in Mt.
+Vernon OH, named C&G Cooper Co.
 They

 switched to manufacturing steam engines and later to gas engine